MATPETSPACE/algo_trading_strategies/README.md

 # Algorithmic trading strategies

-Collection of scripts for back testing popular trading strategies.
+Collection of scripts for implementing and back testing trading strategies.